10 Bowling Tips to Improve Your Score Today

 Tip 3: Aim for the Arrows, Not the Pins

-I teach every new student to stop staring at the pins.
+One key habit: stop staring at the pins.
 Those arrows exist for a reason.
 Pick one that aligns with your intended ball path and focus there.
 Your eyes should track your ball over that arrow, not toward the pin deck.

 Most bowlers start around the second arrow, which sits on the 10 board.
 That’s the track area where the majority of successful shots travel.
 From there, you adjust based on what the ball does.
 If you’re missing right, move your feet right and keep the same target.
 The general rule is to move in the direction you’re missing.